 Still, the stage brings on this sense of security, as in it the artist is relatively unaware of the audience’s gaze.
-I mean, its strong lights and architecture detach it from the audience because it is an arena rarely shared with it.
+I mean, its strong lights and architecture detach it from the audience.
 While it sees what happens over there, it rarely steps in.
-Therefore, it was comfortable for me to attract the other’s gaze from up there, as I still could not see them looking me back.
+Therefore, it was comfortable for me to attract the other’s gaze from up there, as I still could not see all those persons looking me back.

 Soon after graduating, I acquired a physical disability.
 In a way, it was like being turned into an ugly duckling again.
 As a result, if because of my glasses I had a serious problem with my self-image, a feeling that I thought I had overcome altogether, the disability worsened it so that I still do.
 Sometimes, I am very ashamed and crave for a shelter.

-This flight from exposure though, which I master, may generate stuttering speeches or hesitating actions, for instance, and consequently, misimpressions.
+This flight from exposure though may generate stuttering speeches or hesitating actions, for instance, and consequently, misimpressions.
 In this case, it would be noxious.
-The artist practice counteracts it by inserting the person in this showplace, in the platform from where one to better plays a role cannot hide.
-(It has just occurred to me that one of the artist’s role is to show oneself in the lighted arena while the audience is comfortably seated in the dark).
+The artist practice counteracts it by inserting the person in this showplace, in a platform from where one to better play a role cannot hide.
+(It has just occurred to me that one of the artist’s role is to show oneself in the lighted arena while the audience comfortably sits in the dark).

 Since DanceAbility welcomes all kinds of physicalities and their abilities, it also welcomes self-expression in its infinite ways.
 It enables self-exposure when it looks at different bodies and accepts them just as they are.
 It sees their beauty and substance.
 In other words, it deals with humans rather than with super-humans.